 - Follow other requirements relating to temporary care of the dog.

 - Notify Council of certain events.

-The Department of Primary Industries leaflet on Dangerous Dogs (PDF 144Kb) has more information.
+The leaflet Dangerous Dogs has more information.

 The Domestic (Feral and Nuisance) Animals Act 1994 defines a nuisance being when a dog creates a noise, by barking or otherwise, which persistently occurs or continues to such a degree or extent that it unreasonably interferes with the peace, comfort or convenience of any person.